Herbert Charles Tippet: Golfing career

 Having been invalided out of the army, Tippet was obliged to seek a new career and decided to earn his living from golf.
 However, although he was a golfer of considerable ability, he never played as a professional.
 His real forte was to lie in golf administration and in the designing of golf courses, learning his craft by studying the methods of Old Tom Morris, the architect of Royal North Devon and inventor of the modern golf course, and of James Braid who had re-built Newton Green.
 In 1919, Tippet was appointed manager of Ashford Manor Golf Club in Middlesex working for club captain and secretary Harold Hilton, a winner of two British Amateurs, under whom Tippet learned the business of running a golf club.
+The following year, Tippet won the prestigious Kashmir Cup, an individual scratch open competition held at Royal North Devon.

-Hilton was a well-known player on both sides of the Atlantic having won both the British and U.S. Amateurs in 1911 and was a member of the prestigious Apawamis Golf Club in Westchester, New York.
+Harold Hilton was a well-known player on both sides of the Atlantic having won both the British and U.S. Amateurs in 1911 and was a member of the prestigious Apawamis Golf Club in Westchester, New York.
 When the nearby Meadow Brook Golf Club in Westbury, Long Island was looking for a new secretary in 1921, Hilton recommended his protégé Charles Tippet.
 Tippet left Southampton for New York on 5 November 1921 being joined a month later by his wife and step-son.

 Meadow Brook was at that time a nine-hole course with a history stretching back to 1894.
 Tippet started working on improvements to the course and immediately began to acquire a reputation as a course designer.
 Unusually, despite having briefly trained as a Land Surveyor, he preferred to work from putty or clay models rather than drawings.
 He was quickly to attract a circle of wealthy patrons and soon began receiving commissions to design 9-hole courses on private Long Island estates; the first at Gustave Heckscher's Upland House, the second at Middleton Burrill's Jericho Farm, both in Westbury.
 A third followed on Julius Fleischmann's Lindens estate at Sands Point, Port Washington.

 His first major commission then followed to design a 9-hole and two 18-hole courses at the former William Phelps Manor in Teaneck, New Jersey, then being developed as a leisure facility.
 One of these courses is now the Overpeck Golf Club (6,584 yards, par 72), the remainder having been built over.